johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    Log level configured successfully
    ```

-To improve the performance of Defender for Endpoint on Linux, locate the path with the highest number in the count row and add a global process exclusion (if it's an executable) or a global file/folder exclusion (if it's a file) for it (carefully evaluate if it is safe to exclude).
+To improve the performance of Defender for Endpoint on Linux, locate the path with the highest number in the count row and add a global process exclusion (if it's an executable) or a global file/folder exclusion (if it's a file) for it (carefully evaluate if it's safe to exclude).
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

 ## Troubleshoot performance issues using eBPF Statistics